dwhall/krnl/README.md

 # KRNL

-A minimalist microkernel
+An event-driven microkernel
-for ARM Cortex-M devices with an MPU written in [Nim](https://nim-lang.org/)
+for ARM Cortex-M (ARMv7m and v8m) devices written in [Nim](https://nim-lang.org/)

 Borrows on ideas from: